kubotal/kad-doc/kad/docs/getting-started/05-installation-existing-cluster.md

 ```

-You can now follow up with the [Deploying applications](./deploying-applications.md) part
+You can now follow up with the [first deployment](./15-a-first-deployment.md) part